chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

     a form of
     Resource Directory assisted protocol negotiation is used.

-    Use of this scheme mandates that the "host name" is sent in OSCORE messages' KID context identifier field.

 RD servers join a global pool of servers using a protocol that is not further described here, but could conceivably be based on distributed hash tables (DHTs).